ZZ Leiden: Back at the top of Dutch basketball (2010–present)

 On 17 May 2020, Leiden signed Geert Hammink as its new head coach for the 2020–21 season.
 Leiden went on to capture its fourth DBL championship.
 Star players of the team were league MVP Emmanuel Nzekwesi and Playoffs MVP Worthy de Jong.

 Since the 2021–22 season, Leiden plays in the BNXT League, in which the national leagues of Belgium and the Netherlands have been merged.
 On 11 June 2022, Leiden won the inaugural BNXT championship.
 De Jong was named the league's Finals MVP and retired from professional basketball after.
 Leiden also had its best performance in Europe ever, reaching the semifinals of the 2021–22 FIBA Europe Cup.

 After the successful season, coach Hammink signed with Skyliners Frankfurt; star player Worthy de Jong retired from professional basketball.
 In July 2022, Roberts Štelmahers was acquired as the club's new head coach.
 However, Stelmahers later signed another contract with Nymburk in the Czech Republic, causing Leiden to seek a replacement.
 On August 15, Leiden signed Doug Spradley as new head coach to a one-year contract.

 On 12 March 2023, ZZ Leiden won their fourth-ever Cup title after beating Landstede Hammers 72–70 in the Landstede Sportcentrum.
+On 29 May 2023, they won their fifth national title following a Game 5 win over Donar, despite trailing by 16 points 2:40 before the ending of the game.
+Thomas Rutherford scored two game-winning free throws to seal the championship.
+The win meant that Leiden won its first national double (both the league and cup titles) in club history.

 Arenas

-Since its re-inception in 2006, Leiden has used the Vijf Meihal as its home arena.
+From its re-inception in 2006 to 2023, Leiden used the Vijf Meihal as its home arena.
 The arena, which is also used for gymnastics of high school students, is nicknamed De Schuur (The Barn) by ZZ Leiden fans.

-The municipality of Leiden will replace the Vijf Meihal with the newly built Indoor Sportcentrum, which will have a capacity of 2,435 people.
-Building has started in 2021 and is expected to be finished in 2023.